 Mostly, suppliers provide the shipper with a date when the production of their goods is supposed to be finished.
 Then, the shipper is planning the transportation accordingly.
 However, often the shipper forgets to add a buffer for such potential delays.
 This can again result in a delay for the overall transport.

 Our tip is to always plan in some buffer for production delays.
-This way, you can prevent further delays in the transportation of your cargo.
+This way, you can prevent further shipping delays for your delays in the transportation of your cargo.

 “Rolled shipments” mean that ocean freight cargo has not been loaded onto the vessel it was meant to sail on.
 This happens when carrier capacity decreases while the customer demand increases.
 Rollings can also occur when you don’t have the right documentation for your shipment.

 Another factor that should not be forgotten is that your cargo can get damaged during its transportation.
-Damages can happen – even though they don’t regularly.
+Damages can happen,even if they're rare.

-What you can do to avoid delays in your shipment
+What you can do to avoid shipping delays

 At Twill, we are trying our utmost to manage expectations towards our customers around space and equipment availability at each port.
-We also inform you continuously about the current shipping situation via our knowledge hub and email.
+We also inform you continuously about the current shipping situation,including delays, via our knowledge hub and email.